Size & Fit

 The NutWare Safety Orange Extended Wheel Nut Indicator.
 The pattern application in picture 1 shows that wheel nuts are safe.
 The disruption to the normal pattern in picture 2 indicates that a wheel nut has come loose and immediate action should be taken.

-Check all wheel nuts, studs, rims and threads for damage.
-If everything is in order, torque wheel nuts to the manufacturer’s recommendations for your vehicle.
-Fit your Wheel Nut Indicators.
+B E F O R E F I T T I N G Check all wheel nuts, studs, rims and threads for damage.
+If everything is in order, torque wheel nuts to the manufacturer’s recommendations for your vehicle and fit your Loose Wheel Nut Indicators.

-After as little as 25km - 100 km (or one drive) after torquing, it is recommended that you check your wheel nuts again and re-torque - (this should also be done after any routine maintenance or tyre change).
+After as little as 25km - 100 km (or one good country drive!) from torquing, it is recommended that you check your wheel nuts again and re-torque - (this should also be done after any routine maintenance or tyre change).

 Wheel nut indicators are not intended to replace your regular or recommended preventative safety maintenance.
 They are complementary to this program, providing an on the spot, real time alert, when fitted correctly.